Divide-By-0/blog/content/posts/conviction_essays.md

 slug: "fake_conviction"
 category: "5 min read"
 tags: ["advice"]
-description: "Essays about how you can't fake conviction -- how to recognize it, and how to stop it (and why doing this is the most important thing).
-Messy potpurri of info."
+description: "Essays about how you can't fake conviction -- how to recognize it, and how to stop it (and why doing this is the most important thing)."
 ---

 A friend a few years back to me said, "Conviction is the scarcest resource, not time."
 It's stuck with me, and I've developed a life philosophy around it.
 I struggle to write about it (though it's very easy for me to talk about it in a Q&A format), but these are a few early cracks I had at essays and/or bullet point notes.
 I'm gonna try to approach this in a map vs territory kind of way: I point at a map and say look, that's the shape of that thing, and hopefully it's enough for you to fill in what I'm trying to convey yourself.
 Part 2 in a multiseries blog post about conviction.